jgabitto/austin_dev_assessment/README.md

 - You will be evaluated on whether you implement all the requirements listed in the user story in the challenge README.md file.
 - You will be evaluated on how neatly your code is organized and how well you document or make comments to provide more context for implementation decisions you make.

+### How to submit the completed assessment:

+- Create a Github.com (If you don’t already have an account already)
+- Download or “clone” the dev challenge project code to your own local environment.
+- DO NOT “fork” the repository.
+This ensures your assessment will remain private.
+- Once complete, upload your project to a new private repository under your Github account.
+- Email a link to your project to the DTS hiring manager.
+The link should look something like: “github.com/your-gh-username/dockless-scooters”.
+- If you have any questions about these steps, please contact the DTS hiring manager for clarification.

 #### A note on time.

 We don't want to waste your time so please don't work more 2 or 3 hours on this at most.

-### Challenge
+## Scooter Data Front End Challenge

 - **You must work on this alone.
 Do not share the code challenge with others.**

 Your task is to create a webpage that displays information about the Dockless Scooters in Austin.
 This data comes from our Open Data Portal.
 For documentation, visit: https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r

-On your webpage, show statistics on micromobility usage for a given date range (ex: SXSW Festival, March 8-17, 2019) - Total # of Trips - Total # of Miles - Total # of Unique Units Identified
+On your webpage, show statistics on micromobility usage for a given date range (ex: SXSW Festival, March 8-17, 2019)
+-  Total # of Trips
+-  Total # of Miles
+-  Total # of Unique Units Identified

 Make the website mobile responsive.